thespacemanatee/Better-RecyclerViews/README.md

     1. This is bad for performance because it forces the entire `RecyclerView` to re-render - it does not know which item has been modified/deleted etc.
 4. Not storing the state of your `ViewHolders` somewhere
-    1. This leads to weird behaviour such as CheckBoxes checking themselves for no reason (explained later)
+    1. This leads to weird behaviour such as CheckBoxes checking and unchecking themselves for no reason (explained later)

 We will discover how to prevent mistakes 2,3, and 4 below!